-Students with physical or learning disabilities should contact the office of disability services at (717) 477-1364.
-More information on the services provided and contact information for the office of disability services can be found at the following link: /ods/
+Students with physical or learning disabilities should contact the office of accessibility resources at (717) 477-1364.
+More information on the services provided and contact information for the office of accessibility resources can be found at the following link: /oar/

 You can get this information by talking to your son or daughter.
 If your son or daughter is 18 years of age or older, the University cannot release any records, including academic information, to parents or guardians.
 This policy has been put in place by the Family Educational Rights and Privacy Act (FERPA).
 The University issues reports of progress including grades, written evaluations, and letters of warning directly to the student and during their freshman year, they will recieve early warning grades for their courses.
 Students can view their grades online at the student services intranet site https://info.ship.edu.